Institute of Electrical and Electronics Engineers: Technical societies

+Global reach

+IEEE consists of 10 global regions, each serving its members and volunteers respectively.
+Each region consists of sections that directly serve its members and volunteers.

+A region alignment is proposed to happen with effect from January 1, 2028, merging Region 1 and 2 together as just Region 2, while carving out a separate Region 11 from the existing Region 10.

+Other bodies

 IEEE Global History Network

 In September 2008, the IEEE History Committee founded the IEEE Global History Network, which now redirects to Engineering and Technology History Wiki.

 IEEE Foundation

 The IEEE Foundation is a charitable foundation established in 1973 to support and promote technology education, innovation, and excellence.
 It is incorporated separately from the IEEE, although it has a close relationship to it.
 Members of the Board of Directors of the foundation are required to be active members of IEEE, and one third of them must be current or former members of the IEEE Board of Directors.

 Initially, the role of the IEEE Foundation was to accept and administer donations for the IEEE Awards program, but donations increased beyond what was necessary for this purpose, and the scope was broadened.
 In addition to soliciting and administering unrestricted funds, the foundation also administers donor-designated funds supporting particular educational, humanitarian, historical preservation, and peer recognition programs of the IEEE.
 As of the end of 2014, the foundation's total assets were nearly $45 million, split equally between unrestricted and donor-designated funds.